unclehowell/datro/COLLABORATE.md

 We adhear closely to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) and [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### Gemfile

+`bundle install` produces Gemfile.lock from Gemfile.
+This was done because `git push` was showing a failure on github where it concerned Netlify
+Also had to run `gem install -n /usr/local/bin jekyll --user-install`

 #### Exceptions

 1. Extensions: DATRO doesn't just use the 'Release Candidate' (RC) or 'Release to Web' (RTW) semantic version extensions.